Importance Of Co-Education In India

 It is a practice to give education to both boys and girls together in the same school and class rather than having a separate school for girls and boys.
 This reflects gender equality where both boys and girls are taught together under the same roof and is a common practice worldwide.

 Just like west ancient Indian Vedic society (Ancient India) also give co-education at few places.
-But gradually education to women was ignored and the system of education imparted in those times involved students living in Gurukuls during their study life and only boys were sent at far off places.
-They not only received an academic education, like the study of scriptures but also given physical training like training in warfare.
-Gurukuls involve students to stay away from home and girls were not sent to far off places and thus they were deprived of the benefits of education.
+But gradually education to women was ignored and the system of education imparted in those times involved students living in Gurukuls during their study life and only boys were sent to far-off places.
+They not only received an academic education, like the study of scriptures but also were given physical training like training in warfare.
+Gurukuls involve students to stay away from home and girls were not sent to far-off places and thus they were deprived of the benefits of education.

 In the medieval period, India witnessed a large number of Mohammedan invasions and education experiences a new perspective, a new system of education was introduced.
 Students of lower caste and women were not allowed to attend schools or study scriptures, girls were entitled to receive education only up to a definite age after that their education was stopped, girls of higher classes used to continue their studies at home.

 The subjects taught to boys were different than taught to girls, girls were taught things more relevant to their roles as homemakers while boys were taught subjects related to trades, skills as bread earners.
 Raja Rammohan Roy, a great social reformer and scholar, fought against this practice and succeeded in his mission.
 His mission was further carried on by other social reformers.

 Today, co-education is prevalent in almost all countries of the world.
 Men and women have to survive with each other in marriage or in the workplace for that they should know how to blend with each other.
 It is widely seen in India as well, we have a number of co-educational schools, colleges, and universities.

 There is a number of advantages attached to the co-educational system of education.